Julie Holmes

 Audience outcomes

-- Concrete examples of where AI changes sales and customer experience, with named tools
+- Concrete examples of how AI is reshaping leadership, sales, and customer experience, with specific tools named

-- A sharper sense of which AI use cases are worth piloting and which are noise
+- A sharper sense of which AI use cases build advantage and which only add speed

 Talks